ThomasLoughran/DeliverEase_app/README.md

 - The fleet of delivery vehicles is being poorly utilised
 - As more employees are added it becomes harder to get an overview of availability and where everyone is working on a given day

+Assumptions we have made with this scenario:
+- The warehouses are in stock with the order's products
+- There is a van for every driver

 ## 1.2 Business Case & Risk Register

 **Risk Register**